bbeat2782/league-eda/README.md

 ## Hypothesis Testing

-Null hypothesis : Two sides (Blue and Red) should have about the same gold at 10 minutes since a game starts --> golddiffat10 (goldat10 - opp_goldat10) should have a mean of 0.
+### Null hypothesis :
+We assume that two sides (Blue and Red) should have about the same gold at 10 minutes since a game starts.
+Thus, golddiffat10 should have a mean of 0.

-Alternative hypothesis : Blue side has more goldat10 --> golddiffat10's mean is larger than 0.
+### Alternative hypothesis :
+golddiffat10's mean is larger than 0.

-test statistic : mean
+### Test statistic :
+We chose mean as our test statistic because the distribution of golddiffat10 is roughly normal and we are comparing quantitative difference between two sides.
+Also, since we are specifically looking for 'larger than 0', we didn't use absolute value to keep direction.

-significance level : 0.01
+### Significance level :
+0.01

 <iframe src="assets/Mean_height0.08.html" width=800 height=600 frameBorder=0></iframe>

-resulting p-value : 0.0
+### Resulting p-value :
+0.0

+### Conclusion :
-conclusion : Since p-value (0.0) is less than <0.05, we reject the null hypothesis --> this suggests that the Blue side has more goldat10 than the Red side
+Since p-value (0.0) is less than 0.01, we reject the null hypothesis.
+This suggests that the Blue side has more goldat10 than the Red side.

-Justify why these choices are good choices for answering the question you are trying to answer: